 If you don’t have a top 3- you can learn about the Disney Bucket list!

 Then everything else can fall in place as the schedule allows and you don’t feel super upset that you didn’t get to do everything you wanted.

 Disney is especially magically in that there is so.much. stuff. to do.
 But they also boobytrap you with it.
 Street performers and character meals that take 2 hours and showtimes that can get pushed back all add to the time debacle.

 What about a detailed plan?

-One thing I can guarantee is that any minute by minute plans will get messed up- even with advanced reservations and fast passes.
+One thing I can guarantee is that any minute by minute plans will get messed up- even with advanced reservations.
 In fact, I’d say that the ONLY way to do a detailed plan would be to:

-- show up to your restaurant 20-30 mins early (since these places are packed!!!!) and plan for the meal to take 2 hours
+- show up to your restaurant 20 mins early and do Check In on the MDE app (and then check out the shops nearby) and plan for the meal to take at least an hour

 - Or bring all your own food so you can eat in the lines and when you have time

 - put on blinders so you don’t see any street performers, parades or shops OR give yourself lots of wiggle room

 - skip anything that isn’t fitting into your schedule immediately- no down time